Data shows the retiring generation lacks retirement preparation, and many have not saved enough, particularly women.

 Take the time to educate yourself before and during your retirement.
 The better you understand what investment options and savings plans are available to you, the more opportunity you have for your money to continue to grow after retirement.
 Don’t be afraid to ask for help, an advisor can help suggest ways to increase your retirement savings.
 Start planning early so you can enjoy this time in your life, no matter what your plan to accomplish in your golden years.

 Interested in learning more about Private Wealth Management?
-With UMB, you have a guiding partner from financial advising and investment portfolio management, to wealth-building strategies and retirement and legacy preservation plans.
+With UMB, you have guiding support from financial advising and investment portfolio management, to wealth-building strategies and retirement and legacy preservation plans.

 When you click links marked with the “‡” symbol, you will leave UMB’s website and go to websites that are not controlled by or affiliated with UMB.
 We have provided these links for your convenience.
 However, we do not endorse or guarantee any products or services you may view on other sites.
 Other websites may not follow the same privacy policies and security procedures that UMB does, so please review their policies and procedures carefully.